dalnefre/FPGA/tutorial/uart/README.md

 ```
 We use a 10-bit shift register
 to hold the data we want to send serially.
-This includes a START bit, 8 data bits, and a STOP bit (8-N-1 format).
 Each time the baud-rate generator gives us a pulse,
 we know it's time to begin transmitting the next bit
 on the serial transmission line.